- What is Soldier and Family Readiness?

 Better Opportunities for Single Soldiers (BOSS):

-The Better Opportunities for Single Soldiers (BOSS) program represents the voice of the single Soldier.
-If you're a single Soldier, the BOSS triad advocates for you by advancing quality of life issues on the installation and in the barracks to senior leaders on post and throughout the Army.
-"Let Your Voice Be Heard" BOSS
+The Better Opportunities for Single Soldiers (BOSS) program serves as the voice for single Soldiers, advocating for quality of life improvements to senior leaders on the installation and throughout the Army.

 Fort Carson BOSS Facebook Page

-Your Soldier, Your Army is a guide that any parent of a Service Member will find helpful!
+Your Soldier, Your Army: A guide that any parent of a Service Member will find helpful.

-Fort Carson Army Community Service is here to serve the Soldier and Family Readiness community of SFRG members, volunteers, Command Family Readiness Representatives (CFRRs) and commanders/Rear Detachment commanders.
+Fort Carson Army Community Service proudly supports the Soldier and Family Readiness community, including SFRG members, volunteers, Command Family Readiness Representatives (CFRRs), and unit commanders.